maelfabien/maelfabien.github.io/_posts/2019-2-11-face-detection.md

 ![image](https://maelfabien.github.io/assets/images/haar.png)

 In this example, the first feature measures the difference in intensity between the region of the eyes and a region across the upper cheeks.
-The feature value is simply computed by summing the pixels in the black area and substracting the pixels in the white area.
+The feature value is simply computed by summing the pixels in the black area and subtracting the pixels in the white area.

 $$ Rectangle Feature = \sum (pixels_{black area}) - \sum (pixels_{white area}) $$

 Then, we apply this rectangle as a convolutional kernel, over our whole image.
 In order to be exhaustive, we should apply all possible dimensions and positions of each kernel.
-A simple 24*24 images would typically result in over 160'000 features, each made of a sum/substraction of pixels values.
+A simple 24*24 images would typically result in over 160'000 features, each made of a sum/subtraction of pixels values.
 It would computationally be impossible for live face detection.
 So, how do we speed up this process ?
 - once the good region has been identified by a rectangle, it is useless to run the window over a completely different region of the image.
 This can be achieved by Adaboost.
 - compute the rectangle features using the integral image principle, which is way faster.
 We'll cover this in the next section.